-The name of the arms boss Petar Mandjoukov recently appeared in the scandal between President Rumen Radev and Prime Minister Boyko Borisov, with respect to the fact that he used to be the employer of the President’s advisor Ivo Hristov.
+The name of Petar Mandjoukov recently appeared in the scandal between President Rumen Radev and Prime Minister Boyko Borisov, with respect to the fact that he used to be the employer of the President’s advisor Ivo Hristov.
 Some suspicions were even voiced that he was the actual person, appointing the journalist in President’s team, since in the political circles, there are long-standing speculations that it is precisely the arms lobby that proposed Mr. Radev and supports his political career.

 The arms boss Petar Mandjoukov completely clarifies this matter, answering in detail all the uncomfortable question in one of the most honest and sincere interviews he has ever given, exclusively for PIK.
 The businessman reveals if he has anything to do with President Rumen Radev, what are his relations with Georgi Parvanov, Sergey Stanishev and the Bulgarian Socialst Party (BSP), why he stopped supporting financially the “Duma” Newspaper and to whom did he sell BBT.